34 min read

 You drove home feeling like a champion.
 Then, you walked into your local DMV.

 That’s when the dream died.
 You were met with a blank stare, a demand for sales tax you thought you’d avoided, and a laundry list of inspections requiring you to physically move a vehicle that isn’t legally registered yet.
+The clerk slid your MCO across the counter, pointed at three forms you’d never heard of, and told you to come back next week.
+Your $80,000 truck is now an oversized lawn ornament because a stranger in a polyester shirt won’t accept the paperwork the dealer swore was complete.

 If you are holding an out of state MCO and staring down the barrel of your home state’s bureaucracy, you are in the “Red Tape Zone.”
 Here is exactly what the DMV is going to ask for, why they make it so hard, and how to bypass the headache entirely through Montana LLC registration with Montana MVD.
+By the end of this guide you will know which forms each state demands, how much you’ll actually owe in tax, what a transit permit costs in your seller’s state, and exactly how a Montana LLC eliminates every single one of these obstacles for $899 in year one and $270 every year after.

 On this page